open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 > Example: it may be reasonable to record time as an integer when using an
 > instrument with a unit of nanosecond, when the same duration would be recorded
 > as a floating point on an instrument with a unit of second.

-OpenTelemetry APIs provide constants for all units used in the semantic conventions in these specifications (including [non-units](https://ucum.org/ucum.html#para-50)).
-When new units are added to semantic conventions, the APIs should be updated to include them as constants.